Underfloor Heating Installation, Service & Repair

 Underfloor Heating pumps will last up to 15 years.
 They’ll either fail or slow down to the point where waters no longer circulating correctly.
 If you notice cold areas of a heated floor, then your pump could be nearing the end of its life.

-Pump replacement is a straightforward job which will restore your system to full working order.
+Pump replacement is a straightforward job that will restore your system to full working order.
 Old manifolds can also be replaced and connected to the original pipes.

 Problems that occur under the floor are detected instantly with a thermal imaging camera.
 We can establish issues such as airlocks and leaks.
 Our engineers can remove airlocks quickly.
 Underfloor leaks are more troublesome to rectify, but thankfully they’re a rare occurrence.
 We find most Underfloor Heating issues are simple to rectify and affordable to all homeowners and landlords.